ed50245/crate/docs/interfaces/postgres.rst

 ParameterStatus
 '''''''''''''''

-After the authentication has succeeded the server has the possibility to send multiple ``ParameterStatus`` messages to the client.
+After the authentication succeeded, the server has the possibility to send multiple ``ParameterStatus`` messages to the client.
 These are used to communicate information like ``server_version`` (emulates PostgreSQL 9.5) or ``server_encoding``.